arkandias/geyser/README.md

 The frontend consists of an Nginx Server (`frontend`) that serves as the main entry point and reverse proxy for all external access:

-- `https://<server hostname>` serves the web client application
+- `https://<server-hostname>` serves the web client application
-- `https://<server hostname>/api` proxies requests to the backend NestJS server
+- `https://<server-hostname>/api` proxies requests to the backend NestJS server
-- `https://<server hostname>/auth` proxies requests to the Keycloak authentication service
+- `https://<server-hostname>/auth` proxies requests to the Keycloak authentication service

 The frontend also handles TLS termination and serves static assets for the web application.